 Cameroon is often considered as Africa in miniature or citadel of African music.
 The country with 250 ethnicities and languages, which involves a lot of dancing rhythms and subsequently various types of traditional music.

 However, one unique sound was enjoyed and loved in Africa and beyond Africa.
 The genre was called Makossa.
-It is Cameroon best-known music, which it means "Dance" in Douala – a native language of Cameroon.
+It is Cameroon's best-known music, which means "Dance" in Douala – a native language of Cameroon.

 Makossa was so embraced that it had won millions of fans beyond Cameroon, especially in the 80s and 90s when Cameroon was a gold mine of talented artists with music hits one after another.
 Cameroon music was loved and danced all over Africa.
 It was the golden age of Cameroonian music as it made an entire continent dance on its rhythm.

 From North Africa to Austral Africa and from West to East Africa.
 Every African could tell you the name of a Cameroonian artist or a song from that era that they grow up with or listen to.

 Other Cameroonian genres were also popular during that era, such as Ben-skin and Mangambeu; however, Makossa took over the world.